-If you are unsure about which products to order on prescription, our Prescribable Products list helps you identify all of the gluten-free staples that have been approved for prescribing.
+If you are unsure about which products to order, our Prescribable Products list helps you identify all of the gluten-free staples that have been approved for prescribing.
 You can download a copy on the right hand side of this page.
 This information can also be found in our Food and Drink Directory, this is kept current within our regular Food and Drink Directory updates published online and in Crossed Grain.

 Your dietitian will be able to give you advice on your gluten-free diet.
 If you are newly diagnosed, check that you have been referred to a dietitian.
 Your GP or hospital doctor can arrange this.

 You can also contact manufacturers directly, who will be able to give you information on their range of products and they are usually happy to send out samples.

 Paying for prescriptions